mcjkurz/qhchina/docs/pkg_docs/corpora/index.md

 - `corpusB` (list): Second corpus - same format as corpusA
 - `method` (str): Statistical test to use
   - `'fisher'`: Fisher's exact test (default)
-  - `'chi2'`: Chi-square test with Yates' correction
+  - `'chi2'`: Chi-square test without correction
-  - `'chi2_corrected'`: Chi-square test without correction
+  - `'chi2_corrected'`: Chi-square test with Yates' correction
 - `filters` (dict): Optional filters to apply *after* the statistics are computed on the full corpora:
   - `'min_count'`: Minimum count threshold for a word to be included.
 Can be:
     - Single int (applies to both corpora)
     - Tuple of (min_countA, min_countB)
   - `'max_p'`: Maximum p-value threshold for statistical significance
   - `'stopwords'`: List of words to exclude
-  - `'min_length'`: Minimum character length for words
+  - `'min_word_length'`: Minimum character length for words
 - `as_dataframe` (bool): Return results as pandas DataFrame

 **Returns:** (DataFrame or list) Comparison statistics containing: